 In the field of X-ray security image processing, most existing approaches are designed from a single-view perspective, predominantly enhancing feature representations to tackle challenges such as occlusion and complex backgrounds.
-For instance, the Occlusion-Aware Attention Module (DOAM)~\cite{wei2020occluded} focuses on extracting edge information from images, reducing the interference caused by occluded objects by concentrating on their edge features.
-CFPA-Net~\cite{9754631} employs cross-layer feature fusion (CEF) to reinforce the interaction between high-level semantic features and low-level location cues, thereby improving detection accuracy in complex backgrounds.
-IEFPN~\cite{9766055} introduces a Layer-based Recalibration Module (LRM) to optimize multi-scale feature fusion on top of a traditional Feature Pyramid Network (FPN), resulting in better detection of targets with varying scales.
-Methods such as Re-BiFPN~\cite{tfa2022rebifpn}, and FDTNet~\cite{ZHU2024108076} have also proposed innovations in feature pyramids, attention mechanisms, and dual-stream networks (combining frequency and spatial domains), respectively, and have seen notable performance gains.
-However, because these methods are all single-view solutions, they are still constrained by insufficient viewpoint information and struggle with large-angle occlusions or overlapping objects in more complex scenarios.
+For instance, the De-Occlusion Aware Attention Module (DOAM)\cite{wei2020occluded} focuses on extracting edge information from images, reducing the interference caused by occluded objects by concentrating on their edge features.
+CFPA-Net\cite{9754631} employs cross-layer feature fusion to reinforce the interaction between high-level semantic features and low-level location cues, thereby improving detection accuracy in complex backgrounds.
+IEFPN\cite{9766055} introduces a Layer-based Recalibration Module (LRM) to optimize multi-scale feature fusion on top of a traditional Feature Pyramid Network (FPN), resulting in better detection of targets with varying scales.
+Methods such as Re-BiFPN\cite{tfa2022rebifpn}, and FDTNet\cite{ZHU2024108076} have also proposed innovations in feature pyramids, attention mechanisms, and dual-stream networks (combining frequency and spatial domains), respectively, and have seen notable performance gains.
+However, these single-view methods are constrained by the lack of complementary viewpoint information, leading to difficulties in addressing severe occlusions and overlapping objects from extreme viewing angles.

 These methods lay a crucial foundation for subsequent research and collectively improve the performance of prohibited object detection.
 However, they still face challenges, particularly in effectively using frequency domain and edge information to address occlusion issues.